ephreal/PCP/README.md

 # PCP
-Pop-Culture Players is a simple tabletop RPG designed with people who have not played a tabletop RPG before in mind.
+Pop-Culture RPG is a simple tabletop RPG designed with people who have not played a tabletop RPG before in mind.
 I would, however, recommend that the GM be experienced in running a tabletop game because the small ruleset makes knowing how to handle situations difficult at times.
 To make the game beginner friendly, it:

 * Has very small ruleset
 * Has a very small sourcebook